ambiyo-marion/Pizza-ria/ReadMe.md

 # Pizza-ria pizza site

-## Steve Wanyinyi Wamai
+## Steve Wamai

 ## Description

 This webpage is the official page of the pizza-ria pizza house.
 This webpage allows anyone to order the pizza of their choosing from the comfort of their home.

 ## Deployment

 The project can be accessed through github.
-Through the following link: https://wamaisw.github.io/Pizza-ria/
+Through the following link: <https://wamaisw.github.io/Pizza-ria/>

 ## Technologies Used